 - Alternate key

-Answer: A foreign key is an attribute of a table which values match a primary key of another table.
+Answer: A foreign key is an attribute of a table whose value matches a primary key of another table.

-Answer: It is a technique in which a given key field value is converted into an address of storage location by applying some operation on it.
+Answer: It is a technique in which a given key field value is converted into a storage address by applying some operation on it.

 - Method of Division